MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 For example, users can configure a Word document so that it can be accessed only by people in your organization.
 Or, control whether an Excel spreadsheet can be edited, or restricted to read-only, or prevent it from being printed.
 For time-sensitive files, an expiration time can be configured for when the file can no longer be accessed.
 This configuration can be made directly by users or by applying a protection template.
 For Outlook, users can also choose the **Do Not Forward** option to help prevent data leakage.

-In addition to native Office support for Azure Rights Management, these applications also support the Azure Information Protection bar that is installed with the [Azure Information Protection client](./rms-client/aip-client.md).
-This bar displays labels that makes it easier for users to automatically apply protection to documents and emails that contain sensitive data.
+In addition to native Office support for Azure Rights Management, these applications also support the Azure Information Protection bar that is installed with the [Azure Information Protection client (classic)](./rms-client/aip-client.md).
+This classic client supports a protection-only mode where an information protection bar under the ribbon displays templates that makes it easier for users to apply protection to documents and emails that contain sensitive data.

-If you are ready to configure Office apps and the Azure Information Protection client:
+If you are ready to configure Office apps and the Azure Information Protection client (classic):

 - To configure Office apps, see [Office apps: Configuration for clients](configure-office-apps.md).

-- To install and configure the Azure Information Protection client, see [Azure Information Protection client: Installation and configuration for clients](configure-client.md).
+- To install and configure one of the Azure Information Protection clients, see [The client side of Azure Information Protection](../rms-client/use-client.md).

 ## Exchange Online and Exchange Server
 When you use Exchange Online or Exchange Server, you can configure options for Azure Information Protection.
 This configuration lets Exchange provide the following protection solutions: